Education in Kentucky: Outcomes

 Some NAEP critics argue that those results are unreliable because of differences in how states handle students with disabilities.
 In the latest NAEP testing, Kentucky did exclude higher proportions of learning disabled students in reading and writing than was typical across the nation.

+The law also created state-funded preschools with the Kentucky Preschool Program.

 Postsecondary Education Improvement Act of 1997

 The Kentucky General Assembly completely revamped higher education in the commonwealth with the passage of the Postsecondary Education Improvement Act of 1997, commonly referred to as House Bill 1 (HB1).
 HB1 mandated that the University of Kentucky become a Top 20 Public Research University by the year 2020.
 It also charged the University of Louisville to become a preeminent metropolitan research university over the same time frame.